Places to visit In Kerala In December

 Thekkady is probably the best place in Kerala to observe wildlife and hence its a dream destination for any tourist visiting Kerala.From the mighty Indian elephant to the Great Indian Tiger ,this place has it all.Elephants, Deers,boars,bisons and lion tailed macaques are a common sight in the reservoir area.The tourism department offers trekking right into the heart of the forest either in foot or atop elephants .

 The resorts located in the island in the centre of the lake is ideal place to observe animals.Boating through the lake is a very pleasant experience and one can observe many waterbirds at close range.This place is ideal for wildlife photography.
-Dont skip these places to visit in kerala in december.
+Dont skip these places to visit in december.

 Read More About Thekkady :